In a Violent Nature: Production

-The Black Fly Song – Tracy Newman.
+In a Violent Nature emphasizes static long take shots.
 "We always wanted to treat this almost like a nature documentary," Nash said of the film's stylistic approach.
 "It's lulling you into a sense [that] the danger isn't quite there.
 When you see tourists getting really close to bears, they're just like, 'Oh, no, look, it's not doing anything.
 It's fine.'
 And then all of a sudden, the bear just turns around and charges at you.
 You're way too defenseless and you just have no idea that they're capable of this much power and brutality."

 Nash has said that he chose to shoot the film in Academy ratio because "that's how I watched all the slashers as a kid on VHS...
 That's the slasher aspect ratio."
+Nash chose not to use a traditional musical score, instead relying primarily on ambient sounds from the surrounding forest.
+He said the decision was intended to maintain an objective viewpoint and avoid influencing the audience's emotional response.

 Release

 In a Violent Nature had its world premiere on January 22, 2024, at the Sundance Film Festival, as part of the festival's "Midnight" program.
 An outdoor promotional screening was held on New York City's Governors Island on May 18, 2024, with actors Ry Barrett, Andrea Pavlovic, and Lauren-Marie Taylor in attendance.
 The film was theatrically released in the United States by IFC Films on May 31, 2024.
 It was released digitally on June 28, 2024, and was released on the Shudder streaming service on September 13 to coincide with Friday the 13th.
 It was released in the United Kingdom by Altitude Film Distribution on July 12, 2024.